lovebrew/bundler-old/README.md

 Once the application is installed, just run `lovebrew` in a directory with your game content that also has `lovebrew.toml` inside.

-## Nintendo Switch
-Switch games will compile normally; they build into the proper homebrew binary format.

 ## Options
 ```
 usage: lovebrew [-h] [-v] [--version] [-c] [-i]